Opening up a jar of home-canned peaches in the middle of winter is a true delight!

 - Honey Syrup- 1 cup of honey (250ml) + 4 cups (1000ml) water = 5 cups (1250ml) syrup

 Whatever your choice of canning liquid it must be hot when added to the jars.

-Fruit can become discoloured while you prep your fruit for canning.
-To prevent this you can place in a colour protection solution of: 1/4 cup (50ml) bottled lemon juice with 4 cups of water.
+Fruit can become discolored while you prep your fruit for canning.
+To prevent this you can place in a color protection solution of: 1/4 cup (50ml) bottled lemon juice with 4 cups of water.

 Before we Begin

 If this is your first time canning or you’re still learning please read over canning safety basics.
 You’ll also need to have all your canning equipment handy like: